-This demonstration project will provide a means of showcasing proper grazing management in order to promote the reduction and elimination of the practice of continuous grazing and the negative impact that continuous grazing of pastures, has on the landscape.
-It will demonstrate the positive impact of the continuous movement of animals, with the proper timing and duration, allowing for proper amounts of rest for the plants and how that can actually rehabilitate the landscape.
+This demonstration project will provide a means of showcasing proper grazing management in order to promote the reduction and elimination of the practice of continuous grazing.
+It will demonstrate the positive impact of monitoring and managing the movement of animals, with the proper timing and duration, allowing for proper amounts of rest and recovery time for the plants and how that can actually rehabilitate the landscape.

-This demonstration project will measure the estimated forage yield differences between the two grazing regimes, it will calculate the animal grazing days and measure plant diversity between the two as well.
+This demonstration project will measure the estimated forage yield differences between the two grazing regimes, it will calculate the animal grazing days per acre and measure plant diversity between the two as well.

-Finally the project will also try to calculate an economic analysis of the two grazing systems and determine the financial impact proper planning and management can have on the potential profit for the forage and livestock operation.
+Finally the project will also calculate an economic analysis comparison of the two grazing systems and determine the financial impact proper planning and management can have on the potential profit for the forage and livestock operation.